Coronavirus: Cruise Ship In Limbo Off California After Former Passenger Died

 Eleven passengers and 10 crew members were showing symptoms of COVID-19, the governor said.
 He added that the number "may significantly understate" the presence of the coronavirus on the cruise ship.

-Officials believe the passenger, who was elderly, was exposed to the novel coronavirus during a trip from San Francisco to Mexico in the middle of February.
+Officials believe the passenger, who was an elderly man, was exposed to the novel coronavirus during a trip from San Francisco to Mexico in the middle of February.
+Health officials are now tracking down thousands of people who were on the same trip and may have been exposed to the virus.

-The passenger was on the ship from Feb.
+The man was on the ship from Feb.
 11-21.
-The person had underlying health conditions and spent nearly a week at home before being hospitalized in Placer County, health officials say.
-The passenger was taken to the hospital by ambulance on Feb.
+He had underlying health conditions and spent nearly a week at home before being hospitalized in Placer County, health officials say.
+He was taken to the hospital by ambulance on Feb.
 27.

 In addition to that passenger, another California resident who was on the same trip has also been found to be infected, Newsom said.
 That person is currently hospitalized in Sonoma County, as member station KQED reports.